A quick tour of the campus

 * Extended-hours service is provided for children ages 2 to 6.

-School bus service is available for the Fanling Campus.
+School bus service is available.

 DEIE is closed for all government-listed public holidays and school holidays as well as the Christmas, Chinese New Year and Easter holiday seasons.
 Please see the School Calendar for a detailed description of all school holidays.